 Skyscrapers are buildings with over 40 floors and are considered part of the high-rise category.

-Properties with mixed structures (a combination of low-rise, mid-rise, high-rise structures) were categorized based on the structure with the highest number of floors.
+Properties with mixed structures (a combination of low-rise, mid-rise, high-rise buildings) were categorized based on the structure with the highest number of floors.

 The images used for the ‘Tallest apartment buildings’ visual are courtesy of Yardi Matrix.